Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

+= WIP 1.5.3 =
+* Added a new debug logging class to handle writing to debug log file.

 = 1.5.2 =
 * Removed the export/import settings option.
 There will be a separate free addon to offer the export/import settings option.